domschl/WinSteamOnMac/README.md

 ## Step-by-step installation

 - You **must** run the Beta of macOS Sonoma!
+- game-porting-toolkit 1.0.2 requires at least beta 3 or Sonoma.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: